taikoxyz/taiko-mono/packages/docs-site/src/content/docs/network-reference/network-configuration.md

 ## Tier configuration

-You can view the full `TierProviderV1` tier configuration [here](https://github.com/taikoxyz/taiko-mono/blob/main/packages/protocol/contracts/L1/tiers/TierProviderV1.sol):
+You can view the full `TestTierProvider` tier configuration [here](https://github.com/taikoxyz/taiko-mono/blob/main/packages/protocol/contracts/L1/TestTierProvider.sol):

 Here is a diagram of the proof tier configuration: